yetanotherco/aligned_layer/README.md

 ### Operator

 The following section is instructions on how to create an operator from scratch.
+You can find more details on the [EigenLayer documentation](https://docs.eigenlayer.xyz/eigenlayer/operator-guides/operator-installation#create-and-list-keys).

+To create an operator, you will need to generate keys, generate a config, and register with EigenLayer.

 To generate the operator keys, run:
 ```bash